 Iranian movies have always amazed me.
 With all the restrictions in place, they have still managed to create some of the most artistically dazzling films in the History of Cinema.
 While The Cow might have been the film that made the world notice their films, the man who should be credited with popularising the Iranian New Wave would be the genius named “Abbas Kiarostami.”
 Martin Scorcese once said, ” Kiarostami represents the highest level of artistry in cinema”.

-The Iranian new wave also saw the rise of auteurs like Mohsen Makhmalbaf, Majid Majidi, Jafar Panahi and later Asghar Farhadi.
-These men acted as a guiding light for film-makers who were brimming with ideas but lacked the resources to give a shape to their dreams.
+The Iranian new wave also saw the rise of auteurs like Mohsen Makhmalbaf, Majid Majidi, Jafar Panahi, and later Asghar Farhadi.
+These men acted as a guiding light for film-makers who were brimming with ideas but lacked the resources to give shape to their dreams.
 Here are the Top 10 Iranian Movies of Post Revolution Iran:

 1. Close-Up (1990)

 The World of cinema has always been fascinated by people who adore cinema.
 There have been multiple great films about films itself but none of them explores the love for cinema quite like Close Up.
 “I’m interested in cinema,” says a man who tells a fellow passenger that he’s a famous director.
 The rest of the film explores how one harmless lie could change the behavior of people around you and how your perception in the minds of the people changes with your role in society.
 Shot like a docu-drama, Abbas Kiarostami uses a lot of handheld cameras to give it a realistic feel; through the protagonist, he opens a can of worms about the way society deals with people from different strata and also celebrates the love for films.

 Similar to Iranian Movies – Close-Up : A Lie to achieve the greater Truth

 2. Children of Heaven (1997)